rochi88/zephyr-esp32-example/README.md

 # Memfault Zephyr + ESP32C3 Example

 This sample app is based on the Zephyr `samples/net/wifi` example.
-It demonstrates a Zephyr + ESP32-C3 integration with the Memfault SDK.
+It demonstrates a Zephyr + ESP32 integration with the Memfault SDK.
+It has been tested on the following boards:

+- `esp32c3_devkitm` (default board)
+- `esp32s3_devkitm`

 ## Getting Started